 Somewhere to stay

-Some young people feel that they are unable to stay in the family home, but they are not yet able to afford a place of their own.
-If the worst happens, you should have an emergency plan.
-For most people, this means staying with friends or relatives.
+Some young people feel that they are unable to stay in their family home, but can't afford a place of their own.
+If there is a risk you might need to leave home, make an emergency plan.
+Most young people in this situation plan to stay with relatives or trusted friends.
 This is a good option because:

 - it is safe

 - you're with people you know and trust